-Finally, underlying interests can often be non-emotional.
-For example, See Berman, Next Page they can relate to finances or other, more tangible issues.
+Finally, underlying interests can be non-emotional.
+For example, they can relate to finances or other, more tangible issues.
 Answers to these concerns, once uncovered, can sometimes take the form of payment terms or structured settlements.
-The most common indicator here is when a plaintiff anchors their settlement expectation to something having nothing to do with the case itself, such as their debt, their mortgage, or some other external factor.

-The mediation process can become very flexible and creative, making most impasses a fallacy, but only once the parties' real interests are uncovered.
-However, creativity in mediation works best when it is purposeful and in direct response to a party revealing an underlying interest.
+The mediation process can become very flexible and creative, but only once the parties' real interests are uncovered.
+However, creativity in mediation should be purposeful and in direct response to a party revealing an underlying interest.

-Negotiation
+Negotiation.